ethanmackie/ecash-chat/README.md

 **V2**
 - [x] Public Town Hall: Basic posting and history parsing functions
-- [ ] Public Town Hall: Introduce different categories of townhalls
+- [x] Public Town Hall: Implement onchain reply post protocol
 - [ ] Implement DDOS mitigations
 - [ ] Follow function
 - [ ] Like function for the post which will be factored to a post's rating